rchuaml/supermarket-queue/README.md

 Note:

 - There is still only 1 queue to access all counters, regardless of the type of counter.
+- Assume all customers are still the same and are not split by how conversant they are with self-checkout.
+The first person in the queue continues to use whichever counter is available.

 ## Resources